Does Borax Kill Cockroaches?

 Enhancing Roach Control Efficacy

-• Good Hygiene: Keep your home clean, especially the kitchen, to reduce food and water sources for cockroaches.
+• Good Hygiene Practices: Keep your home clean, particularly the kitchen, to remove food and water sources that cockroaches rely on, making the borax baits more attractive.

 Real-World Experiences with Borax for Roach Management